Jianqoq/NumBoost/README.md

 5. implement shape prediction instead of doing real calculation in jax tracing
 6. implement broadcast detection based on shape
 7. let cache can handle more senario at the same function
-8. --add debug macro for debug in C. Use python setup.py build_ext -DEBUG to enable--
+8. ~~add debug macro for debug in C. Use python setup.py build_ext -DEBUG to enable~~